ElectricElk/Speedometer-Android/readme.md

 The immediate roadmap for Speedometer-Android includes the following features and enhancements:

-1. **Multiple Bike Selector**: Add a selector to allow users to switch between multiple bikes seamlessly, ensuring accurate speed measurements for different
+1. **Multiple Bike Selector**: Add a selector to allow users to switch between multiple bikes seamlessly, ensuring accurate speed measurements for different micromobility devices.
-2. micromobility devices.
-3. **Customizable Gauges and Dashboards**: Enable users to personalize the app by customizing gauges and dashboards according to their preferences, providing
-4.  a more personalized experience.
+3. **Customizable Gauges and Dashboards**: Enable users to personalize the app by customizing gauges and dashboards according to their preferences, providing a more personalized experience.
-5. **Bluetooth Battery Monitor**: Integrate a Bluetooth battery monitor to display the battery level of connected micromobility devices, ensuring users are
-6. aware of their device's power status.
+5. **Bluetooth Battery Monitor**: Integrate a Bluetooth battery monitor to display the battery level of connected micromobility devices, ensuring users are  aware of their device's power status.
+6. **Automated Testing**: Always on the roadmap.
+Occassionally implemented.

 ## Contributing